Don’t Overlook or Dismiss This Proven and Stable Channel

-This lasted two issues.
 Although sending the messages seemed free, it cost me time.
-Plus I worried about becoming a nuisance.
+I also worried about becoming a nuisance.
 And in those early days of email marketing, I couldn’t tell who was reading what I sent.

 I scaled back my messages to one per issue.
-That initial email letting them know the theme and deadlines was what mattered most.
-Besides, if I emailed less often, they would be more apt to read what I did send.
+That email let them know the theme and deadlines.
+It’s what mattered most.
+Besides, if I emailed less often, I hoped they’d be more apt to read what I did send.

-What are the messages that matter most to your audience?
+Only send the messages that matter to your audience.

 Segment Your Audience

-I quickly fell into a rhythm of sending out one mass email per issue, but it wasn’t as smooth as I wished.
+I quickly fell into a rhythm of sending out one email as I prepared each issue, but it wasn’t as smooth as I hoped.
 It seemed that no matter how carefully I worded my message, someone would be confused.
 This resulted in more communication to clear up my miscommunication.

-The problem was that I tried to make one message work for everyone: regular advertisers, occasional advertisers, and potential advertisers.
+The problem was that I tried to make one email work for everyone: regular advertisers, occasional advertisers, and potential advertisers.
 A message for regular advertisers might confuse the occasional ones and vice versa.

 Alternately, a message encouraging potential advertisers to run an ad might cause regular advertisers to make wrong assumptions about their status.
-To solve this, I divided my list into three groups in order to send specific messages tailored to each particular audience.
+To solve this, I divided my list into three groups and sent specific messages tailored to each audience.

-Your biggest client is different from your smallest, and both are different from your prospects.
-How should your list be segmented?
+Your biggest customer is different than your smallest, and both are different from your prospects.
+Segment your list appropriately.

 Send Only Wanted Messages

-Even though it’s a legal requirement to provide a means to unsubscribe, I’m shocked at how many email marketers don’t.
+Even though it’s a requirement to let people unsubscribe, I’m shocked at how many email marketers don’t.
 Plus, a few let you try to unsubscribe, but they don’t follow through.

 Allow for and honor unsubscribes.
-It’s the right thing to do, and it’s the law.
+It’s the right thing to do.

-Though I have no firsthand experience in this regard, it’s apparently easy to buy an email database.
+Though I have no firsthand experience in this regard, it’s easy to buy an email database.
 It’s also common for companies to harvest contact information and send you messages you don’t want.
-(I know because it happens to me all the time.)
-These messages are spam; no one likes a spammer.
+These messages are spam.

 In your zeal to market, make sure you don’t spam your list or look like a spammer.

-When you send useful and wanted messages to your segmented list, allow for unsubscribes, and avoid spamming, you are ahead of most companies.
-You are providing the right amount of contact, and your email marketing is poised to succeed.
+Send useful messages to your segmented list, allow for unsubscribes, and avoid spamming.
+This will put you ahead of most companies.
+Then provide the right amount of contact, and your email marketing is poised to succeed.